OLYMPUS BH-2 MICROSCOPES

 Gordon Couger's Olympus documents

-Alan Wood's Olympus Microscopes
+Alan Wood's Olympus adapters for cameras

 Olympus Microscopy Resource Center